Skip to content

 import entriesQuery from '@/queries/entries.graphql';

-import { loadData as headerLoadData } from '@/layout/header.svelte';
+import { headerLoadData } from '@/layout/Header.svelte';

 /** @type {import('crelte').LoadData} */